Moving with Mary’s Song

 Watching the promises unfold, together

-In this Advent season, we're keenly aware that we wait in community for the promises of God to unfold in our lives.
+In this Advent season, we are keenly aware that we wait in community for the promises of God to unfold in our lives.
 Here, in community, we hold each other up when one of us needs encouragement or support.
 We help one another search for meaning, rejoice with one another, walk alongside each other.
 Just as Elizabeth must have listened to Mary, and helped her prepare for what was to come (at least, as much as such a marvelous thing might be prepared for), we help one another work things out.
 Sometimes, we just sit in the dark quiet and wait, together, trusting in the promises of God, listening for a word from the Stillspeaking God.
-And in the midst of our waiting, as Paul, writing from prison, encouraged the Philippians; as Hannah and Mary sang God's praise; and as Elizabeth welcomed her beloved cousin and companion, we rejoice, our hearts dancing within us.
-That is the way that we move with Mary's song.
+And in the midst of our waiting, as Paul, writing from prison, encouraged the Philippians; as Hannah and Mary sang God’s praise; and as Elizabeth welcomed her beloved cousin and companion, we rejoice, our hearts dancing within us.
+That is the way that we move with Mary’s song.

-There is a generational theme underneath this story, too, and we recall that the Reverend Otis Moss III, senior pastor of Trinity United Church of Christ in Chicago, has offered this encounter between women of two generations as a powerful teaching moment.
-In an interview on http://www.ucc.org/vitality/ready-set-grow/video/otis-moss.html, Reverend Moss calls the meeting between Mary and Elizabeth "a Pentecostal moment," a moment filled with the Holy Spirit, as an older generation makes space for the younger, as Mary shadows her older cousin in order to learn, as Elizabeth includes Mary in imagining the future they share and welcomes her fresh ideas even as they share the core treasure of faith.
-Reverend Moss exhorts congregations to value the creativity of the youth in our churches and count on the older, more experienced generations to shape boundaries for that creativity, for it's through the elders that the narrative of what God has done is passed down.
+There is a generational theme underneath this story, too, and the Reverend Otis Moss III, senior pastor of Trinity United Church of Christ in Chicago, has offered this encounter between women of two generations as a powerful teaching moment.
+In an interview on http://www.ucc.org/vitality/ready-set-grow/video/otis-moss.html, Reverend Moss calls the meeting between Mary and Elizabeth “a Pentecostal moment,” a moment filled with the Holy Spirit, as an older generation makes space for the younger, as Mary shadows her older cousin in order to learn, as Elizabeth includes Mary in imagining the future they share and welcomes her fresh ideas even as they share the core treasure of faith.
+Reverend Moss exhorts congregations to value the creativity of the youth in our churches and count on the older, more experienced generations to shape boundaries for that creativity, for it is through the elders that the narrative of what God has done is passed down.